MicrosoftEdge/WebView2Feedback/specs/Print.md

   [propput] HRESULT QualityHorizontal([in] INT32 value);

   /// The vertical printer resolution for the page, in dots per inch.
+  /// Use OS printer APIs to determine allowed values for the printer as quality
-  /// The default value is 600.
+  /// varies from printer to printer.
+The default value is 600.
+  ///
+  /// If QualityVertical is not allowed for the specific printer,
+  /// `ICoreWebView2PrintWithSettingsCompletedHandler` will return `E_ABORT`.
+  ///
   /// This value is ignored in PrintToPdfStream method.
   [propget] HRESULT QualityVertical([out, retval] INT32* value);